parvatijay2901/Automatic-Number-plate-detection-for-Indian-vehicles/README.md

 ![Output](Result.png)

-Refer "Project_Report.pdf" for more details regarding the implementation.
+Refer "Project_Report.pdf" and "Recording.mp4" for more details regarding the implementation.

+Give the path of folders "Dataset" and "Search_image" while executing Program.py
 ## References:
 * M M Shidore, and S P Narote.
 (2011) “Number Plate Recognition for Indian Vehicles” International Journal of Computer Science and  Network Security 11 (2): 143-146
 * Sang Kyoon Kim, D. W. Kim and Hang Joon Kim.
 (1996) “A recognition of vehicle license plate using a genetic algorithm based segmentation,” Proceedings of 3rd IEEE International Conference on Image Processing, Lausanne.